In this blog for HMDT, Charlie Roden shares her experiences of volunteering at the UK Ceremony for Holocaust Memorial Day 2018.

 Given that the number of Holocaust survivors are steadily decreasing, it was a great honour to have the opportunity to meet some of these inspiring people face to face.
 I feel privileged to have had the chance to volunteer for HMDT, and look forward to volunteering for them in the future.

-If you are interested in volunteering with HMDT, sign up to our newsletter to hear about future volunteering opportunities.
+If you are interested in volunteering with HMDT, email Jessica at [email protected].

 The HMDT blog highlights topics relevant to our work in Holocaust and genocide education and commemoration.
 We hear from a variety of guest contributors who provide a range of personal perspectives on issues relevant to them, including those who have experienced state-sponsored persecution and genocide.
 The views expressed are those of the author and do not necessarily represent the views of HMDT.